 The kitchen is practical modern and designed for ease of use with 5 burner lpg hob and two electric ovens.
 Generous cupboard space and large centre island incorporating sink/drainer, fridge, freezer and dishwasher makes cooking whilst enjoying the view a truly exceptional experience.
 With high levels of insulation our energy efficient lpg combi boiler provides guests with effective heating and hot water.
 There is a boardwalk around the lodge and large balcony deck area to the front.
 The lodge is access friendly with ramp, low door thresholds, wide boardwalk, downstairs bedroom with en-suite and open circulation space in the great room.

-The Cedar lodge has a 50 inch plasma full HD tv with sky plus sports and movies, Blu Ray player, Panasonic sound system playing 'I did it my way' Frank Sinatra, Nespresso coffee machine plus broadband.
+The Canadian Cedar lodge has a 55 inch smart tv with sky plus sports and movies, Blu Ray player, Panasonic sound system playing 'I did it my way' by Frank Sinatra and broadband.

-We also have available smaller log cabins that are about the same size as a hotel room.
+We also have available smaller log cabins (Lodging Cabins) that are about the same size as a hotel room.
 Some people go glamping we call ours lodging.
-Unlike glamping ours are self contained with toilet, basin and shower.
+Unlike the more expensive glamping huts our log cabins are self contained with toilet, basin and shower.
 They have a small kitchen area with kettle, toaster, microwave and fridge freezer.
 Smart TV and seriously stunning red leather cinema chairs.
 Ideal for couples who want a base to come home to at the end of a days sightseeing activity.
-Prices from only £55 per night per cabin.
+Prices from only £45 per night per cabin.

 IMPORTANT.
-Please note that from Saturday 14 March 2020 we are complying fully with government advice as regards covid-19.
-We will not be accepting any holiday bookings for the period 14 March to Saturday 11 July 2020.
-The Welsh Government will review on 9 July 2020 and decide if self catering properties can reopen.
-However we are still concerned with very levels of new cases on Anglesey during last week of June 2020.
-We therefore will take our own medical advice before deciding to reopen.
-We have during the pandemic in accordance with government regulations made our properties available to those working in our local NHS hospital, health services and to those who are designated as key workers.
+Please note that from Saturday 14 March 2020 we have complied fully with government advice as regards covid-19.
+The Welsh Government has decided that from 13 July 2020 self catering properties can reopen.
+However we are still concerned with very high levels of new cases on Anglesey during last week of June 2020.
+We therefore will take our own medical advice before deciding when to reopen.
+We have during the pandemic in accordance with the government's request, made our properties available to those working in our local NHS hospital, health services and to those who are designated as key workers.

 Contact: firstname.lastname@example.org or phone 01248 722144 or 07894 672275